-□We may share your FI to process transactions. □We may share your FI to maintain your account(s). □We may share your FI to respond to court orders and legal investigations. □We may share your FI with companies that prepare our marketing materials.
+- ☐ We may share your FI to maintain your account(s). - □We may share your FI to respond to court orders and legal investigations. - We may share your FI with companies that prepare our marketing materials.

 Confidentiality and Security

 We limit employee and service provider access to your FI.
 We have safeguards in place to protect your FI.